-Does your horse see ghosts in the arena, and especially in the forest too?
-Don’t be mad anymore, they are real!
+Does your horse see ghosts in the arena, and when you’re hacking too?
+Don’t be mad anymore because they are real!
 It’s just that you don’t see them!
-And yes, despite the fact that it has the same senses as us, the horse’s abilities are very different from ours, sight and hearing first!
+And yes, despite the fact that horses have the same senses as us, their abilities are very different from ours, sight and hearing first!

-Let’s deconstruct the horse’s 5 senses to try to understand what’s going through their heads.
+Let’s deconstruct horses 5 senses to try and understand what’s going through their head!

-We had already written an article on the sight of the horse, so I’ll let you read it again if you want to know everything about it.
+We have already written an article on the sight of horses, so I’ll let you read it again if you want to know everything about it.
 It’s over here. –> 6 questions we all asked ourselves about the horses sight.

 Why did we start with sight?
 Because it is the most important and most developed sense in humans.
-So we tend to look for what our beloved companion has actually seen.
-The horse, on the other hand, will give as much importance to its other senses.
+Therefore we tend to look for what our beloved companion has actually seen.
+Horses, on the other hand, will not use their sight first but rather give more importance to its other senses.

 We can separate the ear into 3 “parts” :

-- The outer ear (pinna and ear canal): at this point, sound is in the form of air vibration.
-The horse has a very mobile pinna, which allows it to orient it in the direction of the noise in order to capture it more easily.
-Then the vibrations propagate in the ear canal.
+- The outer ear (pinna and ear canal): at this point, the sound is in the form of air vibration.
+Horses have a very mobile pinna, which allows them to change it in the direction of the noise in order to capture it easily.
+Then, the vibrations propagate in the ear canal.
 (Tip: the hair in the pinna prevents unwanted objects from entering the ear canal, so do not cut it).

 - The middle ear (Eardrum and Ossicles): sound waves make the membrane of the eardrum vibrate, and then the ossicles.